 The Square was favoured due to the generous provision of shade around a central lawn, legible circulation and access, generous space for events and gatherings as well as an interactive water element intended to draw the community in as a central meeting place in the heart of Albury.

 PROGRAM

-The program for this Master Plan began in September 2020, with expected endorsement in June 2021.
-This document is currently a Draft Master Plan to be progressed to Stage 03 - Public Exhibition.
+The program for this Master Plan began in September 2020, with expected endorsement in July 2021.